-The tetracycline group, of which Chlortetracycline was the first member, are broad-spectrum antibiotics derived from a soil bacterium discovered in the late 1940s.
+The tetracycline antimicrobials, the first of which, Chlortetracycline, was discovered in 1945, are broad-spectrum antibiotics derived from the soil bacterium Streptomyces.
 There are four naturally occurring tetracyclines as well as a half dozen semi-synthetic versions.
-In 2005 a new subgroup of tetracyclines named glycylcyclines.
+The use of tetracyclines for treating bacterial infections has been limited in recent years because of the emergence of resistant organisms.
+Research to find tetracycline analogues that circumvented bacterial resistance has led to the development of the glycylcyclines, a new subgroup of tetracyclines.
 These new antimicrobials are being used to treat drug-resistant infections that do not respond to standard tetracyclines.

 - Naturally occurring: chlortetracycline, demeclocyline, oxytetracyline, tetracycline

 - Semi-synthetic: doxycycline, lymecycline, meclocycline, methacycline, minocycline, rolitetracycline

 In ornamental fish, Tetracycline is used to treat a variety of external and internal bacterial infections, including these disorders:

 - Hemorrhagic Septicemia: Bacterial infection of the bloodstream.
 Characterized by bloody streaks on the body and fins